 According to the U.S. Bureau of Labor Statistics (BLS), office machine repairers typically only need a high school diploma and some college courses (www.bls.gov).
 Additionally, those who work for large companies sometimes complete months of training, including in-class lessons and on-the-job instruction.
 While earning certification is voluntary for office machine repairers, doing so can enhance one's employment prospects.
 Both the Electronics Technicians Association and the International Society of Certified Electronics Technicians offer professional certification programs.

-The BLS projected slow employment growth, at a rate of 2%, as well as limited job prospects for office machine repairers and servicers, between 2014 and 2024.
+The BLS projected little or no employment growth, at a declining rate of 1%, as well as limited job prospects for office machine repairers and servicers, between 2018 and 2028.
 This is primarily because new technology tends to run more reliably and requires less maintenance.
 Repairers with formal training and certification may have an advantage in finding employment over those who lack education and professional credentials.
-The annual median salary for an office machine repairer was $36,840 as of May 2015.
+The annual median salary for an office machine repairer was $38,480 as of May 2018.

 Aircraft mechanics inspect, repair and maintain airplane equipment including engines, frames, and various electrical and mechanical systems.
 Along with documenting their repairs, these professionals must test aircraft equipment after making adjustments to make sure it's working correctly and safely.
 Some of these mechanics exclusively handle preventive maintenance, while others only work on repairs.
 Aircraft mechanics can also specialize in certain types of aircraft, like jets or helicopters.